- Phone number

 Psychodynamic treatment involves meeting with a psychotherapist on a regular basis for sessions that last fifty minutes.
 This reliable, confidential setting gives us the chance to connect with and understand what is happening at a deeper level, and so even very complex persistent emotional difficulties can be faced.

 I have worked in NHS mental health services since 1991.
-I'm a principal psychodynamic psychotherapist, group therapist, and clinical supervisor within psychological services Oxford Health NHS Foundation Trust.
+I'm a principal psychodynamic psychotherapist, group therapist, and clinical supervisor within CNWL NHS Mental Health Trust London.
 I also teach and supervise psychiatrists training in psychoanalytic psychotherapy.
 I provide assessment and treatment for persistent depression and anxiety, complex needs and for those seeking help with making sense of their lives.
 I have also worked as a psychotherapist in Berkshire NHS personality disorders service from 2005 - 2010, honorary psychotherapist at the NHS Isis Centre in Oxford 2011- 2013 and at the Tavistock Centre in London from 2007 - 2015.

 What I can help with